fiktion/hello-world/README.md

 # hello-world
-This is an introductory repository created in order to get familiar with the basics of GitHub.
+I created this repository in order to get familiar with the basics of GitHub.
+I like to try out new Computer science thingies!